 Provincial Nominee Program

 The Provincial Nominee Program (PNP) authorizes provinces to nominate candidates aspiring to migrate to Canada to settle in a specific province.
 Provincial Nomination is a fast-track route to Canada Permanent Residence.
 Applicants need the required skills, work experience and education to be able to immigrate to the particular province or territory that nominates them.
-Each Canadian province and territory has their own unique Provincial Nominee Program, except for Quebec, which has a different selection system and unique programs like the Quebec Skilled Worker Program (QSW), and the Quebec Immigrant Investor Program (QIIP).
-Alghoul & Associates’ immigration consultants understand the ins and outs of applying under the Provincial Nominee Programs, and we’re confident we can help you properly process your application!
+Each Canadian province and territory has their own unique Provincial Nominee Program, except for Quebec, which has a different selection system.
+Alghoul & Associates’ immigration consultants understand the ins and outs of applying under the PNP, and can help you properly process your application.

 Provincial Nominee Programs